prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 Instantiating and training our KNN model is done using the below code.
 At this stage we will just use the default parameters, meaning that the algorithm:

-Will use a value for k of 5, or in other words it will base classifications based upon the 5 nearest neighbours Will use uniform weighting, or in other words an equal weighting to all 5 neighbours regardless of distance
+Will use a value for k of 5, or in other words it will base classifications based upon the 5 nearest neighbours Will use *uniform weighting*, or in other words an equal weighting to all 5 neighbours regardless of distance

 <br>